DataVis-Spring2025/DV-Project2/README.md

 The line chart reveals a distinct pattern in earthquake depths.
 It is noticeable that, regardless of magnitude, most earthquakes occur at a depth of around 10 km, with a secondary peak of around 30 km.
 This suggests that the tectonic movements usually happen in earth's upper crust.

-[TODO: Present some findings you arrive at with your application.]

 ## Process
 ### Development
 - Create Miro Card